It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Let me read excerpts.

-One veteran Democrat operative who blames overheated rhetoric for the shooting, said President Obama should carefully but forcefully do what Bill Clinton did.
+One veteran Democrat operative who blames overheated rhetoric for the shooting said President Obama should carefully but forcefully do what Bill Clinton did.

-They need to deftly pin this on the Tea Party, has said the Democrat, just like the Clinton White House deftly pinned the Oklahoma City bombing on the militia and the anti-government people.
+They need to deftly pin this on the Tea Party, said the Democrat, just like the Clinton White House deftly pinned the Oklahoma City bombing on the militia and the anti-government people.

 That was after they tried to pin it on me.

-And the way that went, and we've got sound bites of that coming up, plus the sheriff sit tight.
+And the way that went, and we've got soundbites of that coming up, plus the sheriff sit tight.

-At the time there was only one.
+At the time, there was only one.

-So here in the Politico, hey, run a story, Democrat operative deftly pin this on the Tea Partiers.
+So here in the Politico, hey, run a story.

 The Democrats said the time had come to insist that Republicans stand up when, for example, a figure such as Glenn Beck says something incendiary.

-What what do uh we have in common?
+What do we have in common?

 Oklahoma City bombing and this event in Arizona.